CelineWW/Charity_Foundation_Neural_Network/README.md

 - Unfortunately, target was not achieved.
 Even if final model performance slightly improved.
 The loss and accruary was unstable.
 - Most of columns are not in normal distribution.
 Standard Scaler is not the best choice to do feature scaling.
 - Hyperparameter need to be determined and finetuned.
-- Since these are labeled data, output of the model is a class, this is a supervised learning classification problem.
-Sample set is a large dataset.
+- Since raw data are labeled data, output of the model is a class, this can be considered as a supervised learning classification problem.
+There are over 34000 applicants in record, which is a large dataset.
 But only have 10 features.
-It is more suitable to process random forest algorithm.
-It also save time and codes.
+It is more suitable to work with random forest algorithm.
+Comparing to neural network, random forest also save time and codes.